Ali Karakaya

-Ali Karakaya (born 1 January 2002) is a Turkish football player who plays as a midfielder for 1922 Konyaspor in the TFF Third League on loan from Konyaspor.
+Ali Karakaya (born 1 January 2002) is a Turkish football player who plays as a midfielder for Balıkesirspor.

 Professional career

 Karakaya signed his first professional contract with Konyaspor on 25 April 2019.
 Karakaya made his professional debut with Konyaspor in a 2–1 Turkish Cup win over Gaziantep on 13 January 2021.

+In July 2024, Karakaya joined Balıkesirspor on a one-year deal.